Whether you work from home or work from anywhere as a digital nomad, the laptop is by far the best device to do it like a pro!

 - But it would be really nice if that laptop is well-built for durability, compact and lightweight, and with long battery life to last a long-haul flight.

-Top 10 Best Laptops for Working From Home in 2022 At a Glance
+Best Laptop for Working From Home in 2022 At a Glance

 So, Why Would I Recommend the MacBook Air M1?